Sufficient Incorrectness Logic: SIL and Separation SIL

 \begin{proof}[Proof of Proposition~\ref{prop:sil-validity-characterization}] By definition of $\bwsem{\cdot}$ we have

 Using this,

 \end{proof}

-\begin{proposition}[Validity of additional SIL rules] The rules in Figure~\ref{fig:sil-extra} are correct, that is triples provable in SIL extended with those rules are valid. \end{proposition} \begin{proof} The proof is by structural induction on the derivation tree, and extends that of Proposition~\ref{prop:sil-correct} with inductive cases for the new rules. \end{proof}
+\begin{proposition}[Validity of additional SIL rules] The rules in Figure~\ref{fig:sil-extra} are correct, that is triples provable in SIL extended with those rules are valid. \end{proposition} \begin{proof} The proof is by structural induction on the derivation tree, extends that of Proposition~\ref{prop:sil-correct} with inductive cases for the new rules and relies on the same characterization from Proposition~\ref{prop:sil-validity-characterization}. \end{proof}